thomassuedbroecker/gitops-app-of-apps/README.md

 We using the basic setup of the blog post from ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ) as our starting point.

-That means we we following in place:
+That means we have following in place:

 * IBM Cloud is used
 * Red Hat OpenShift in a VPC is setup
 * Argo CD is setup and initial bootstap configured

-But in that example we don't use the configured bootstap resoures for Argo CD `repository`, `project` and `application` provided by the [Software Everywhere](https://github.com/cloud-native-toolkit/software-everywhere) module called [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops).
+But in that example we don't use the [configured bootstap resoures]([terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops) for Argo CD `repository`, `project` and `application` provided by the [Software Everywhere](https://github.com/cloud-native-toolkit/software-everywhere) module called [terraform-tools-gitops](https://github.com/cloud-native-toolkit/terraform-tools-gitops).

 * We setup our own `"app-of-apps"` root application.